swingingsimian/WiggleDB/README.txt

 Copy gui/* to your Apache web directory
 	ensure 644 permissions

 Create attributes.json page:
 	wiggleDB.py --database /path/to/database.sqlite3 --attributes > attributes.json
 		(must be accessible via http)
-	check URLs at the top of the file
+	check URLs at the top of the Javascript file